Databases are at the heart of modern commercial application development.

 the Web and to novel kinds of data, like XML.
 The purpose of this

-can usually find copies of the slides used in the lecture on the web site, on
+can usually find copies of the slides used in the lecture on the web site,

-the day of the lecture.
+a day before the lecture.

-Instructor Information & Office Hours: Tue,
+Instructor Information & Office Hours (subject

 to change -- check Web site)

 A First Course in Database Systems, by Ullman and Widom

 Database System implementation by Garcia-Molina, Ullman and Widom,

 The texts are available in a single shrink wrapped package from the University